 - Won’t smear nail art

 - Can chip or peel if not applied wet

 - It has chemicals not safe for you if you’re pregnant

 2. Best High Gloss Top Coat: Jessica Brilliance Top Coat

 This is a lesser known top coat that ought to be giving Seche Vite a run for its money and the title of most popular top coat.
 While it won’t dry as fast as Seche Vite, it will definitely dry faster than your average lacquer.
 The formula includes UV protection to keep your colors bright and prevent yellowing.
 Its high gloss surface will stay glossy.
+It has a thick, look to it like glass.
 A lot of top coats lose their beautiful shine after a couple of days, but Brilliance keeps on shining.
+I use this top coat when I’m not doing nail art, and again, I bought this with my own money so my opinion is definitely my own.
 This is another one you want to apply in a thick layer for best results.
 It dries thicker than traditional top coats giving you that high profile, glossy gel manicure look without putting your nails through the gel process.
-It won’t make your polish last two to three weeks like a gel manicure, but you can extend your manicure to last about a week with Brilliance which, for someone who abuses their nails like I do, is no small feat.
+It won’t make your polish last two to three weeks like a gel manicure, but you can extend your manicure to last about five days with Brilliance which, for someone who abuses their nails like I do, is no small feat.
 This one is longer lasting than Seche Vite and a better choice for a lot of folks.
 This brand’s base coat, Jessica Reward, was featured in my best base coats for nail polish guide.

 - Long lasting

 - Gel-like, high gloss finish